Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 1. Establish weekly rituals

-Weekly rituals where you interact with your team – and they interact with each other – will be important for keeping everyone connected.
+Weekly rituals where you interact with your team face-to-face – and they interact with each other – will be important for keeping everyone connected.
 From hang out sessions to weekly team meetings, there are many rituals you can establish.
 Here are a few we use at Miro that we love:

 Weekly kickoff meetings: In the beginning of the week, meet on a video call and have everyone list their priorities for the week.
 If there’s a new employee, introduce them and have everyone else give them “1 tip for success” as they ramp up.

-Weekly close-out meetings: Use this meeting to allow team members to demo something they did that week.
+Weekly close-out meetings: Use this meeting to check-in and allow team members to demo something they did that week.
 It doesn’t need to be a big, shiny presentation – they can even demo something they just started working on.
 But it helps keep everyone engaged with what others are doing and incentivized productivity through social proof.

 Project alignment sessions: Make sure you’re meeting regularly with your team to ensure everyone is aligned on project goals.
 This will also help you keep track of progress and catch blockers early.